microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/WindowsUpdates/examples/v1.0-beta/Remove-MgWindowsUpdatesUpdatableAssetMemberById.md

 	)
 	MemberEntityType = "#microsoft.graph.windowsUpdates.azureADDevice"
 }
-Remove-MgWindowsUpdatesUpdatableAssetMemberById -UpdatableAssetId $updatableAssetId -BodyParameter $params
+Remove-MgBetaWindowsUpdatesUpdatableAssetMemberById -UpdatableAssetId $updatableAssetId -BodyParameter $params
 ```
-This example shows how to use the Remove-MgWindowsUpdatesUpdatableAssetMemberById Cmdlet.
+This example shows how to use the Remove-MgBetaWindowsUpdatesUpdatableAssetMemberById Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).